stensonb/pufflet/README.md

 # pufflet

-A sample project playing with the idea of running [virtual-kubelet](https://virtual-kubelet.io) to drive processes on OpenBSD.
+A sample project playing with the idea of running [virtual-kubelet](https://virtual-kubelet.io) to drive processes on [OpenBSD](https://openbsd.org).

-pufflet is a node client, run on an OpenBSD machine.
-On startup, pufflet registers itself with a k8s API, and advertises itself as an available node to perform work.
-On assignment of work, pufflet configures the local OpenBSD machine to execute the pod.
+`pufflet` is a [Kubernetes](https://kubernetes.io) node client, run on an OpenBSD machine.
+On startup, `pufflet` registers itself with a k8s API, and advertises itself as an available node to perform work (using a `pufflet` [runtimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/)).
+On assignment of work, `pufflet` configures the local OpenBSD machine to execute the pod and "container" within.

+Containers on OpenBSD?  "containers" maybe...see below.

 ## Why